Suffix30/KEY-Kong/PRIVACY.md

 We implement security measures designed to protect your information from unauthorized access, alteration, and destruction.
 However, no security system is impenetrable, and we cannot guarantee the security of our database.

 ## Privacy Rights
-You have the right to access, correct, or delete your personal information.
-To exercise these rights, please contact us at [your contact information].

 ## Updates to This Privacy Policy
 We may update this privacy policy from time to time in response to changing legal, technical, or business developments.
 When we update our policy, we will take appropriate measures to inform you.